-In 1998, eager to ‘shake things up’ on the eve of the millennium, a small group of UK students organised a conference on human rights, environmental, and social issues.
-The 2-day London event featured some of the most prominent world leaders and thinkers, including The Body Shop founder Anita Roddick, English journalist and TV presenter Jon Snow and several Nobel Peace Laureates.
+In 1998, eager to ‘shake things up’, a small group of UK students organised a 2-day conference on human rights, environmental, and social issues featuring some of the most prominent world leaders and thinkers, including The Body Shop founder Anita Roddick, English journalist and TV presenter Jon Snow and several Nobel Peace Laureates.

 It led to a flood of interest from other organisations, including the United Nations World Summit on Sustainable Development, who asked the group to replicate the London event for their 2002 summit in Johannesburg.
 However, the students quickly realised that the convention centre assigned to them was not appropriate for their event.

-Instead, they ventured into Soweto, where they met people who had been at the heart of the anti-Apartheid movement and were now shifting towards community regeneration.
-These locals had their own sustainable development challenge–dealing with a huge mountain of waste accumulating in the centre of their neighbourhood.
+Instead, they ventured into Soweto, where they met anti-Apartheid activists who were now facing the challenge of dealing with a huge mountain of waste accumulating in the centre of their neighbourhood.

 By the time the UN Summit took place in 2002, the student team and community members had turned the mountain of waste into a thriving, fully functioning area.
-Soweto’s ‘Mountain of Hope’ became an icon for local community regeneration and sustainable development, and many world leaders, including UN Secretary General Kofi Annan, took notice.
-Inspired by the magnitude of what was accomplished, Annan scrapped his formal speech and instead spoke about the project, remarking that the ‘real’ summit had already happened at the mountain in Soweto.
+Soweto’s ‘Mountain of Hope’ became an icon for local community regeneration and sustainable development, and many world leaders, so much so that it became that it became the focus of UN Secretary General Kofi Annan’s speech.

-Upon returning to the UK, the students wondered how best to use this inspiring energy they had discovered to make real change.
-As in Soweto, they realised that people in the UK wanted to make a difference through their work, yet they were generally operating out of their homes, in isolation.
+Upon returning to the UK, the students realised that, as in Soweto, people in the UK wanted to make a difference through their work, yet they were generally operating out of their homes, in isolation.

 FROM SPACE TO IMPACT